FTC23368/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 # NEXT STEPS WITH AMIT (Updated: 2/8):

-1. Complete Eval setup
+1. Complete Eval setup - COMPLETED

-2. Embeddings migration plan
+2. Embeddings migration plan - Save documents in Firestore and include the entire doucment in the prompt.

 3. contest agent RAG setup